Implementing Early Returns in Edge Middleware

 • Runtime: Deno-based

 • Early Return Behavior: Early returns must finalize all headers before streaming begins.
 Best suited for static redirects and A/B test bucket assignments.
-Deno enforces immutable response streams once the body pipe is opened.
+Deno locks response headers immediately upon Response construction.

 export async function middleware(request: NextRequest): Promise<NextResponse> {